Wednesday, December 28, 2016

 Guardians of Charleston Harbor

 Two forts stand at the entrance of Charleston Harbor.
 Patriots inside a palmetto log fort, later named Fort Moultrie, defeated the Royal Navy in 1776.
 As Charleston blazed a path towards secession to preserve slavery, construction on a new fort, Fort Sumter, proceeded.
-The Confederacy fired on the US garrison of Fort Sumter on April 12, 1861 opening the Civil War, which redefined American freedom.
+The Confederacy fired on the US garrison of Fort Sumter on April 12, 1861, opening the Civil War, which redefined American freedom.

 6-7 Sept 2015

 It took two visits to see everything.
 Our first visit was spent at the Visitor's Center in Charleston and a trip over to Fort Moultrie.
 The Visitor center in Charleston offers a great overview of the History of Fort Sumter and the events that led up to the Civil War.
 We decided to wait on a trip out to Fort Sumter and instead took in Fort Moultrie.
-The Fort is a sub unit of the Park and will worth the time to check out.
+The Fort is a subunit of the park and will worth the time to check out.
 This Fort played an important part in the Fort Sumter story.
 Took in the Visitor's center and then had a great walk around the grounds with the dogs.
-Dogs are not allowed in the Fort but somehow we missed that fact so the girls got to take in the Fort also.
-We planned on being back in Charleston later so we saved the Fort Sumter visit till later.
+Dogs are not allowed in the Fort but somehow, we missed that fact, so the girls got to take in the Fort also.
+We planned on being back in Charleston later, so we saved the Fort Sumter visit till later.

-Our 117th NPS Unit
+Our 83rd NPS Unit